They're Tearing Down Tom Beaumont's Bar

 As he turned and headed back out the door, all Frank could utter under his breath was, “It’s sad what our town has become.”

-As Frank got to the bar he could already see men with hard hats looking at it, evaluating it.
-He could overhear one of them utter something about the oxidized plumbing, and asbestos insulation, how hazmat would be needed just to clean the place out.
+As Frank got to Tom's bar he could already see men with hard hats looking at it, evaluating it.
+He could overhear one of them utter something about the oxidized plumbing, and asbestos insulation in the basement, how hazmat would be needed just to clean the place out.

 "I’m sorry sir, but you’re going to have to move on.”
 It was one of the construction workers, politely bringing Frank to the present.